Updated on: 11/19/2019

 Legal Factors and Considerations After Police High-Speed Chase Car Accident

 Any time a serious motor vehicle accident results in a fatality the investigation of the scene, interviewing of witnesses, and collection of physical evidence must be thoroughly and carefully completed.
 There are also a number of legal issues to consider for anyone who is involved in or affected by the collision.

 When passengers of a vehicle are injured in a collision, the at-fault driver may potentially hold an insurance policy that would cover the passengers’ injuries.
 It is not uncommon for medical bills after a motor vehicle accident to reach tens of thousands of dollars, and the purpose of bodily injury insurance coverage is to cover medical costs and other damages in the event of a collision.

 The results of the WSP investigation into this particular collision may help provide a clearer picture of any possible causes of the collision, as well as whether or not there is any legal liability.
-These would be critical details should anyone who became injured wish to pursue a personal injury claim to recover the costs of medical bills, lost wages, and other losses.
+These would be critical details should anyone who became injured wish to pursue a personal injury lawsuit to recover the costs of medical bills, lost wages, and other losses.